Harmxn02/Harmxn02/README.md

 **`Software Developer + Artificial Intelligence :)`**

-### I am a second-year Computer Science-student major, specializing in Artificial Intelligence
+### I am a second-year Computer Science major, specializing in Artificial Intelligence

 On this personal GitHub profile you can find some projects I've worked on, and just other random projects.